 The 50s and 60s were good years.
-Major government highway, hydroelectric and defence contracts helped us to become one of the most successful companies on Canada’s west coast.
+Major government highway, hydroelectric and defense contracts helped us to become one of the most successful companies on Canada’s west coast.
 As industry in the province developed, we grew to keep pace.
-Private-sector industry in the areas of forestry, mining and construction helped us obtain a pre-eminent position in the heavy equipment field.
+The private-sector industry in the areas of forestry, mining and construction helped us obtain a pre-eminent position in the heavy equipment field.

 In 1965, Earl Finning passed away at the age of 69 years, but his family retained control of the company.
 By the end of the decade, annual revenues topped $78 million dollars and we had more than a thousand employees located at branches throughout the province, as well as a new headquarters and service facility in Vancouver.

 In 1969, the Finning family took steps to increase the company’s financial base and took Finning public.
 The company’s common shares began trading on the Vancouver and Toronto stock exchanges in September 1969 under the symbol FTT.
 This was a rare move for a Caterpillar dealership, and to this day, we remain one of only a handful of publicly-traded Caterpillar dealers.

 THE GLOBAL LEAP: FINNING EXPANDS BEYOND CANADA TO BECOME AN INTERNATIONAL COMPANY.